Embird Embroidery Software

 Trace Tool Guide - Add selected area to existing selection

-Add selected area to existing selection.
+Add the selected area to the existing selection.

-Then select one-by-one all three gray areas and three white areas on the hat by clicking on them.
+Then, select one by one all three gray areas and three white areas on the hat by clicking on them.

-Trace Tool Guide - multiple area selected
+Trace Tool Guide - multiple areas selected

-It doesn't matter that selected areas are of different colors because Auto Color options is set on.
-Therefore, each vector object will get proper color from the underlying raster.
+It doesn't matter that the selected areas are of different colors because the Auto Color option is enabled.
+Therefore, each vector object will get the proper color from the underlying picture.

 9. Trace Multiple Areas at Once